Privacy Policy

 1. Who we are

-Blufire ("Blufire", "we", "us", "our") provides profit analytics and paid-media services to ecommerce and service businesses.
+Blufire Pty Ltd (ACN 665 545 282, ABN 14 665 545 282) ("Blufire", "we", "us", "our") provides profit analytics and paid-media services to ecommerce and service businesses, including our subscription analytics and audience-activation platform, Margin OS.
+Our registered office is in Glen Iris, VIC 3146, and our principal place of business is Unit 2, 8 Bromham Place, Richmond, VIC 3121.
 We are based in Victoria, Australia, and store the data we hold in Australia.

 2. The two kinds of data we handle